z7ealth/akl/README.md

 #### Manjaro

-`sudo pacman -y install base-devel libappindicator-gtk3`
+`sudo pacman -Syu base-devel libappindicator-gtk3`

 > For any other distro, search for the package names and use the native package manager (e.g., apt, pacman, zypper) to install them.